OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/01-Testing_for_Reflected_Cross_Site_Scripting.md

 ## Test Objectives

 - Identify variables that are reflected in responses.
-- Assess the input they accept and the encoding that gets applied in return.
+- Assess the input they accept and the encoding that gets applied on return (if any).

 ## How to Test